-This column appeared in the October 21, 2014, edition of The Boston Pilot.
+This column appeared in the October 21, 2014, edition of The Boston Pilot, and received a 2015 Catholic Press Award (second-place) from the Catholic Press Association, in the category of “Best Regular Column: Scripture.”

 Many orthodox Catholics have been unsettled by the recently concluded extraordinary synod on the family.
 Until the relatio synodi appears in official translation, I don’t want to venture thoughts on the substance of the controversy.
 What needs to be said is this: trust the Holy Spirit to guide Holy Mother Church by means of the bishops in communion with the Bishop of Rome.
 This conversation is necessary for the breakthrough of the Gospel.